khaledh/khaledh.github.io/docs/nimjet/05-parser.md

 # Parser

+In this section, we will explore the various concepts involved in parsing, including how the parser works, structure of the AST and the PSI, and how they are related.
+In the next section, we will implement a simple parser by hand, before moving on to generate the parser using Grammar-Kit.

+## Overview

 In order to work with the language constructs at a higher level, we need to parse the source code.
 The parser is responsible for converting the stream of tokens provided by the lexer into an abstract syntax tree (AST).